Japan braces for coronavirus spike amid domestic travel campaign | Health

 The WHO panel's Norio Sugaya criticised the timing of Abe's campaign.
 "I'm all for supporting the tourism industry ...
 But we should not do that when infection is resurgent.
 The virus spreads as people move.
 This is clearly a mistake," Sugaya said.

 "Doctors will soon be signalling the red light.
 Hospitals will soon be filled, so will ICUs (intensive care units)."
-Tokyo plans to urge shorter operating hours for restaurants and karaoke parlours next month to tackle the recent spike in infections, the Nikkei business daily said.
+Tokyo Governor Yuriko Koike urged shorter operating hours for restaurants which serve alcohol and karaoke parlours next month to tackle the recent spike in infections.

-The metropolitan government is considering a compensation of 200,000 yen ($1,900) to stores that comply with its request to close at 10 p.m. from Monday until Aug.
-31, it said.
-Besides promoting domestic trips, Japan is slowly reopening to foreigners.
+The metropolitan government will offer compensation of 200,000 yen ($1,900) to stores that comply with its request to close at 10 p.m. from Monday until Aug.
+31. Besides promoting domestic trips, Japan is slowly reopening to foreigners.

 The government plans to allow foreign students and workers to return starting Aug.
 5, the foreign ministry said.
 The measure will be applied to some 90,000 people who left Japan before their destination was named as one of the 146 countries from which Japan is banning visits, the ministry said.